Skip to content

 Common Setup Notes

-These tools depend on the active ToolRuntimeContext, so they only work when an agent is running in a Matrix-connected conversation. matrix_message implies attachments through Config.IMPLIED_TOOLS, so enabling matrix_message makes the attachments toolkit available even when you do not list it separately.
+These tools depend on the active ToolRuntimeContext, so they only work when an agent is running in a Matrix-connected conversation. matrix_message implies attachments and matrix_room through Config.IMPLIED_TOOLS, so enabling it makes both companion toolkits available even when you do not list them separately.
 Attachment IDs are context-scoped att_* values, and the runtime only exposes IDs from the current conversation plus any IDs registered during the current tool run.
-Current source in this worktree exposes matrix_message, matrix_voice_message, thread_tags, thread_summary, thread_model, matrix_api, and attachments in this area.
+Current source in this worktree exposes matrix_message, matrix_room, matrix_voice_message, thread_tags, thread_resolution, thread_summary, thread_model, matrix_api, and attachments in this area.

 [matrix_message]